 Zoltan Berencsi is the Senior Producer of the World Famous Harlem Globetrotters and a Professional Mascot with over 20 years of experience performing for sports teams in the NBA, WNBA, NFL and NHL.

 Chris began his professional mascot career with the Worcester IceCats (AHL) in 1997 before joining the Boston Red Sox in 2000 where he is now the Director, Fan & Youth Engagement and a four time World Series Champion.
-With stops in between to assist with the Boston Bruins and New England Patriots mascot programs, Chris is excited to be part of the Executive Selection Committee for the Mascot Hall of Fame.
+With stops in between to assist with the Boston Bruins and New England Patriots mascot programs, Chris is excited to be a part of the MHOF Executive Committee.

 Better known for over 2 decades as Houston Rockets mascot “Clutch the Bear" a character he created in 1995 as well as having created YoUDee "The University of Delaware Fightin' Blue Hen" in 1993 both of which are Mascot Hall of Fame Inductees.

 Christopher Bruce has an extensive character performance background, having worked in almost every professional sports environment possible over the past 20 years.
 Chris is a proud alumni of the University of Delaware where he performed as the mascot, YoUDee, for 4 years and brought home the program's first ever Mascot National Championship in 2002.
 As the best friend of Reggy the Purple Party Dude, Chris has entertained in hundreds of stadiums and arenas throughout North America and worked alongside Dave Raymond contributing greatly to the origination and formation of the Mascot Hall of Fame itself.
 Beyond his work in sports entertainment, Chris owns and operated King Creative, a production company specializing in film, video and content development projects.